moleculerjs/site/source/docs/0.15/events.md

 ```

 ## `$transit.error`
-The broker emits this event when an error occurs in the transit module.
+The broker emits this event when an error occurs in the transit module, ie, during the message transportation between nodes.
 **Event payload**
 ```js
 {